Installing a complete fire and carbon monoxide alarm system ranges up to $950 with wiring.

 Of course, the number of rooms in your home, the quality of the equipment, and the type of units (ionization versus photoelectric) can impact the project’s price.

-Low-income families, senior citizens, and the hearing impaired might find this sum challenging to afford – especially when the systems need replacement every ten years.
+Low-income families, senior citizens, and the hearing impaired might find this sum challenging – especially when the systems need replacement every ten years.

 The federal government does not provide grants directly to homeowners for personal uses such as free smoke alarms and carbon monoxide detectors.
 However, clever alternatives exist that might accomplish your goal of sleeping safely at night.

 A local WAP-certified contractor might install smoke and carbon monoxide detectors under their health and safety protocols when needed.
 However, because energy efficiency is their primary mission, you could qualify for other more valuable services at no charge.

 - HVAC replacement equipment